geoathan-90/altitude_extraction/README.md

 4) Repurpose coordinates to EPSG:2100 by saving as geopackage (not as kml)

+4a) Toolbox -> Points to path, create a line layer

+4b) Toolbox -> Explode lines (ie break up the line in segments)

+4c) Toolbox -> Add geometry attributes (ie length) to the exploded lines

+4d) Save what's produced as "lengths.csv"

+4e) Make sure to add a "name" column somewhere with the tower names

+4f) drop the csv here

-5) Toolbox -> add points along geometry (1m should be enough)
+5) Back to the original unexploded line layer from step 4a Toolbox -> add points along geometry (1m should be enough)

-6) save the resulting layer as a KML with EPSG:4236 (or whatever) coordinates
+6) save the resulting layer as a KML with EPSG:4326  coordinates (this might actually be optional, but better be safe)

 7) import that KML into Google Earth again.